Cancel anytime

 Bid-Ask Spread

-The bid-ask spread is generally tight, indicating efficient trading and minimal transaction costs.
+The bid-ask spread for SCHQ is typically tight, indicating efficient trading and lower transaction costs.

 Market Dynamics